fegyi001/mangol/README.md

     };
   };
 }
 ```

+## More hooks

 In order to reach more functionality, you can access the MangolMapService instance, which stores the map(s) and some helper functions.
-All you have to do is add an output named 'mapReady' to your mangol component like this:
+All you have to do is use the 'mapReady' output on your 'mangol' component.
+With that you can extend your app quite easily:

 ```typescript
 import { Component } from '@angular/core';